Potential graduate students for 2023-2024 must be accepted into the Rutgers Neuroscience or Molecular Biosciences graduate programs.

 For other positions, please send inquiries and your CV to b.daniels [at] rutgers.edu!

 Brian is from Greenville, SC and received BA/BS degrees in English and Behavioral Biology.
 He completed a PhD in neuroscience at Washington University in St. Louis in 2015.
 He then completed postdoctoral training at the University of Washington in Seattle.
 He joined the department of Cell Biology and Neuroscience at Rutgers as an assistant professor in 2019.
 Brian is a fan of audiobooks and musical theatre.

 Laboratory Manager, Research Associate

 Tracy did her undergraduate studies at National Cheng Kung University in Taiwan, and completed an MS degree in Biology from New York University in 2017.
-She is currently a second year PhD student in the Microbiology and Molecular Genetics Program at Rutgers.
+She is currently a fifth year PhD student in the Microbiology and Molecular Genetics Program at Rutgers.
 Tracy enjoys baking and listening to a broad range of music.